jonathantsang/Microtransaction-Simulator/README.md

 - open 500 packs

 v1.3 LUCID DREAMS (oct 9):
-- more colour types
+- more colour types (done)
-- optimize saves
+- optimize saves (done)
-- fix lucid popup on shop
+- fix lucid popup on shop (can't)
-- lucid rehaul (more graphic)
+- lucid rehaul (more graphic) (doneish)
 - sell all (limiting Factor with lucid)
-- cards worth more on lucid
+- cards worth more on lucid (done?)
-- more shop stuff (second secret shop for lucid)
-- sell all button for speedrun
+- sell all button for speedrun (done)
-- Allow to quicksell all cards you have with a single click at 30% price
+- Allow to quicksell all cards you have with a single click at 30% price (done)
-- dynamic rarity graph
+- dynamic rarity graph (probably not)

+quests:
+- timed team

+casino:
+- gamble with cards you own

 v1.4:
 - new game++
+- more shop stuff (second secret shop for lucid)
 - quests

 lp: